Terradue/doc-developer-sandbox/source/start/principles.rst

 As such, the *HOME* is used to store the user's files.
 It can be used to store source files (the compiled programs would then go *APPLICATION*).

 ..
 NOTE:: At job or workflow execution time, the Sandbox uses a system user to execute the application.
 This system user cannot read files in *HOME*.
-When the application is ran with the Runtime Environment (cluster mode), the *HOME* directory is no longer available in any of the computing nodes.
+When the application is ran on a Production Environment (cluster mode), the *HOME* directory is no longer available in any of the computing nodes.

 APPLICATION filesystem
 """"""""""""""""""""""